hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 }
 ```

-#### 2.1.4 Enforcers
+### 2.4 Enforcers

 It is possible to enforce a certain trait on the operator.
 This is done through a `RelOptRule.convert` call.
 When the
 conversion is requested, the optimizer creates a special `AbstractConverter` operator.
 When a converter is created, an
 instance of the `AbstractConverter.ExpandConversionRule` is scheduled to expand it.
-When this rule fires, it compares
+This rule compares the properties
-the properties of original operator, and the requested properties.
-If the original properties do not satisfy the requested
+of original operator, and the requested properties.
+If the original properties do not satisfy the requested ones, the
-ones, the relevant `RelTraitDef` is invoked to enforce the required property.
-The result of the enforcement could be
+relevant `RelTraitDef` is invoked to enforce the required property.
+The result of the enforcement could be either a
-either a new operator with the desired property, or `null`, which means that the conversion is not possible.
+new operator with the desired property, or `null`, which means that the conversion is not possible.

 For example, consider the following MEMO:
 ```